picce/pigeoncms/wiki/base/labels-and-images.md

 - `string resourceId` the resource identifies
 - `string defaultValue` the default value of the label
 - `EditorTypeEnum textMode` optional parameters.
 The editor type shown in backend area

 On first method call, if not present, it will be automatically created in backend **labels admin** area.
+All resources are automatically cached.

 ###Labels